bshamoo/eucalc/eucalc-extension/README.md

-# Project Title
+# EUCALC

-EUCALC - Perform simple arithmetic, Euclidean inspired math, and conversions -- all with integers.
+Perform simple arithmetic, Euclidean inspired math, and conversions -- all with integers.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).